freeCodeCamp project Demographic Data Analyzer

 print(f"After rounding: {higher_education_rich}")

 Though I did get the correct percentage, a warning popped up saying that "Boolean Series key will be reindexed to match DataFrame index."
 I thought I could just ignore the warning, but the solution ended up failing the unittest ๐.
 I later figured out what might have caused the warning.
-It's probably because the keys of the salary_filt
+It's probably because the keys of the salary_filt Series don't match up with the index of the higher_education DataFrame, as shown below.

 salary_filt = df["salary"] == ">50K"